gwylanscheeren/argonone_dietpi/README.md

 Now the system is ready to run the install script.
 1st option is to use the last version known to be working.
 2nd option is to run the latest version directly from the Argon40 website.

 ### Run from terminal
-Option 1 Last version known to be working
+Last version known to be working
 - `curl https://raw.githubusercontent.com/gwylanscheeren/argonone_dietpi/master/argon1.sh | bash`

-Option 2 Latest version directly from Argon40 website
+Latest version directly from Argon40 website
 - `curl https://download.argon40.com/argon1.sh | bash`

 &nbsp;